 Rotten egg smell

-A rotten egg smell is indicatived of a gas leak in your heating system.
+A rotten egg smell is indicative of a gas leak in your heating system.
 When you turn your furnace on and observe a faint or strong pungent rotten egg-like odor, please turn it off immediately.
 Contact a furnace repair in Hamilton and have them send over technicians immediately.

 Chemical like smell

 A chemical odor from your HVAC can be very dangerous to your and your family’s health.
 If you smell a fruity, pickle-like odor, which can possibly be formaldehyde, turn off the furnace immediately and open your doors and windows for adequate ventilation.
 Such an odor hints toward a broken heat exchanger component.
 Call for an HVAC service expert immediately to avoid a fire accident or exposure to toxins such as CO.

 Having routine checkups and scheduled maintenance will avoid the possibility of any such incidence and alert you of any abnormality you could not possibly have known.

-B & G Heating Air Conditioning & Ventilation is a reliable and efficient HVAC service provider operating in Hamilton.
+B & G Heating Air Conditioning & Ventilation is a reliable and efficient HVAC contractor Grimsby.
 Our family-owned and operated business have been dealing with HVAC installations and services since 1989.
 Our robust service packages allow customers to avail themselves of an expert and trusted service from the comfort of their homes.
 Contact us today to experience an unmatched service.